Search

 Former Texas A&M assistant coach Kara Dill was named the 10th head coach of the UT Arlington softball program on July 8, 2022.

-Dill (first name pronounced: care-uh) spent the previous six seasons as the pitching coach for the Aggies, leading the staff to unprecedented heights.
+Dill (first name pronounced: care-uh) spent six seasons as the pitching coach for the Aggies, leading the staff to unprecedented heights.
 Prior to her time in Bryan-College Station, Dill – an All-SEC player at Kentucky – coached at her alma mater, in addition to LSU and the National Pro Fastpitch (NPF) league.

-This past year, Dill helped A&M to its 20th consecutive NCAA Regional appearance following six wins over nationally ranked opponents during the regular season.
+In 2022, Dill helped A&M to its 20th consecutive NCAA Regional appearance following six wins over nationally ranked opponents during the regular season.
 As a whole, the pitching staff combined for 13 shutouts during the 2022 campaign, led by two-way player Makinzy Herzog who went on to earn NFCA All-South Region and All-SEC First Team honors.

 In 2021, A&M’s pitching staff recorded two no-hitters – which marked the first time the Aggies recorded multiple no-hitters in a season since 2013.